zeitkunst/ftgles/README.md

+# FORK NOTE

+This is a fork of https://github.com/cdave1/ftgles to enable the setting of the font color on the Raspberry Pi.
+When using the original code and OpenFrameworks, the font color does not change when you call ofSetColor due an unimplemented OpenGL function.
+This additional method, `SetColor`, enables the font color to be set before rendering.

 # IMPORTANT NOTE

 This is an experimental version of the FTGLES library for OpenGL ES 2.0.
 Use at your own risk, as the library is subject to change.